 This studio course is a continuation of the pictorial problems and material techniques of painting introduced in ARTS 120, focusing on more complex and varied subject matter, media, and concepts.
-Transfers to both UC/CSU

-ARTS-240 Intermediate Ceramics: Handbuilding 108 hours activity; 108 hours total
+ARTS-240 Intermediate Ceramics: Handbuilding

 Prerequisite: Completion of ARTS-140 with a minimum grade of C. Develops an understanding of clay as a form of artistic expression through exploration of form, materials, content and function.
 Using a variety of hand-building techniques students will problem solve a number of assignments.
 Students will use a variety of surface treatments and have hands-on experience with kilns, studio equipment and glazes.
 Includes study of contemporary and historic ceramics.
-Transfers to both UC/CSU